Skip to content

 Is Katana an ERP?

 Not in the traditional sense.
-Katana is a manufacturing-led inventory and light-MRP platform — it does production planning and stock control extremely well, but it does not include native CRM, accounting, HR, or full warehouse management.
+Katana is a manufacturing-led inventory and light-MRP platform.
+It does production planning and stock control extremely well, but it does not include native CRM, accounting, HR, or full warehouse management.
 Most Katana customers pair it with Xero or QuickBooks for finance and run it as the manufacturing system within a multi-tool stack rather than as a single ERP.

 Does OpsUI replace Katana for manufacturers?

-For light-assembly and make-to-stock manufacturers with single-level or simple multi-level BOMs, yes — OpsUI's Manufacturing module covers the same scope plus warehouse, CRM, and shipping in one product.
+For light-assembly and make-to-stock manufacturers with single-level or simple multi-level BOMs, yes.
+OpsUI's Manufacturing module covers the same scope plus warehouse, CRM, and shipping in one product.
 For manufacturers whose central need is multi-level BOM routing, finite-capacity scheduling, and shop-floor visibility, Katana is the stronger fit today.
 The right call is to be honest about manufacturing complexity.

 Is OpsUI cheaper than Katana?